7 Best Resins to Use for 3D Printed Miniatures (Minis) & Figurines

 Get yourself the professional Anycubic Wash & Cure Machine from Amazon to assist in your resin printing adventures.

-To read more about curing your resin prints in general, take a look at another one of our articles here for an in-depth guide.
+To read more about curing your resin prints in general, take a look at another one of my articles here for an in-depth guide.

 What is the Best SLA Resin 3D Printer for Miniatures?

 The best resin 3D printer for printing miniatures is the Elegoo Mars 3 Pro.
 It has many features that users will find useful for 3D printing miniatures such as a 6.6″ 4K monochrome screen which speeds up curing times, along with a powerful COB light source with 92% uniformity for smooth surfaces.